LNA-DEV/LNA-Photo.GUI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project 🗺️

-This is the place where I showcase my photography.
+This project is written with dart and the flutter framework.
+It gets deployed as WebApp and MobileApp for android.
+In those apps i showcase my photography.
 I make my photos with the Panasonic G91 and my phone the OnePlus 9 Pro but I am also using a DJI Air 2S to take some of them out of the air.
 Some older photos are taken with the Google Pixel 2XL.
-Go and take a look.
+I hope you enjoy the images.
 <p align="right">(<a href="#top">back to top ☝</a>)</p>

 ## Build With 🏗️